dmx-systems/dmx-plugin-template/README.md

 This project is aimed at [DMX 5](https://git.dmx.systems/dmx-platform/dmx-platform) plugin developers.

 A plugin for the DMX platform can contain both, a server-side part, and/or a client-side part.
-The client-side part can either extend the standard DMX Webclient, or can be a proprietary web front-end (possibly exposing its own extension mechanism).
+At client-side a plugin either *extends* the DMX Webclient, or *creates* a complete custom web front-end (which possibly provides its own extension mechanism).

-This template project assumes you want develop a DMX 5 plugin that extends the standard DMX Webclient.
-It is *not* suited for developing a proprietary DMX 5 web front-end.
-You can also use this template to add a server-side part to the plugin later on, however this is not yet demonstrated.
+This template project assumes you want develop a DMX plugin that extends the DMX Webclient.
+It is *not* suited for developing a custom web front-end.
+You can also use this template to add a server-side part to the plugin later on, however this is not demonstrated here.

 ### Build DMX 5 from source